hashicorp/terraform-provider-kubernetes/website/docs/r/job.html.markdown

 #### Arguments

-* `rules` - (Required) A list of pod failure policy rules.
+* `rule` - (Required) A list of pod failure policy rules.
 The rules are evaluated in order.
 Once a rule matches a Pod failure, the remaining of the rules are ignored.

-### `rules`
+### `rule`

 #### Arguments

 * `action` - (Optional) Specifies the action taken on a pod failure when the requirements are satisfied.
 Possible values are: - FailJob: indicates that the pod's job is marked as Failed and all running pods are terminated. - FailIndex: indicates that the pod's index is marked as Failed and will not be restarted.
 * `on_exit_codes` - (Optional) Represents the requirement on the container exit codes.
-* `on_pod_conditions` - (Optional) Represents the requirement on the pod conditions.
+* `on_pod_condition` - (Optional) Represents the requirement on the pod conditions.
 The requirement is represented as a list of pod condition patterns.
 The requirement is satisfied if at least one pattern matches an actual pod condition.

 ### `on_exit_codes`